solicwe/swucpe101.bst/README.md

-it just my Project bst simulation for my study it have a lot of bug but still work my partner is gpt
+-- it just my Project bst simulation for my study

+-- this code is so much from gpt 4 but i still do a lot of work on it